LeandraChristine/voidnet_viator/README.md

 - Stero USB Speaker (2 x 0,5W, I used: https://www.berrybase.de/externer-usb-mini-lautsprecher-schwarz)
 - Alumnium Angle 40mm x 20mm, cut to a length of 290mm (the 3d files include 2 drill-guides to help get the holes right)
 - 3x 4mm Brass rods ~330mm length (cut a 1m part into 3, to clamp the 3d printed parts cut a thread at the end of each rod)
+- M4 Nuts to secure the clamping shell to the brass rods
 - M2 cylinder screws of various lengths ()
 - M2.5 screws and standoffs of various lengths (for the raspi, USP and waveshare display)
 - M3 cylinder screws of various lengths ()
 - Wiring (e.g. 0.14mm), Connectors and general soldering stuff
 - Some USB and MINI-USB connectors to solder (to configure custom wires that are slim enough below the keyboard)
-- Threaded inserts / Knurled Nuts (M3)
+- Threaded inserts / Knurled Nuts (M3) (pretty much used everywhere)
 - (optional) microSD / T-Flash to microSD extension (to get to the SD card easier)

 ### Rolling mouse